-Situated on Godavari River its holy kund because it is believed that Rama and Sita used to bath in this tank during their exile.
-People immerse ashes it in this holy tank due to Hindu believe that the departed souls would attain Moksha or liberation by doing it.
-People take bath as its holy water and do worship.
-After visit to Ramkunda you can head towards kapleshewar Mandir near to it.
-Its unique temple in India as it does not have Nandi seating in front of Shiva.
+Situated on Godavari River it’s a holy kund because it is believed that Rama and Sita used to bath in this tank during their exile.
+People immerse ashes in this holy tank as Hindus believe that the departed souls would attain Moksha or liberation by doing it.
+People take bath in its holy water and do worship.
+After visit to Ramkunda you can head towards kapaleshewar Mandir near to it.
+It’s a unique temple in India as it does not have Nandi sitting in front of Lord Shiva.
 The Temple is renovated by "Pesewa".
-The story behind it is that lord shiv by mistakenly killed a cow, to get rid of his sin the Nandi told him to go to NASHIK and take a bath in Ramkund.
-As per Nandi's instruction Lord Shiva came at NASHIK and cleaned his sin by taking a bath in RAMKUND then after that he did some JAP, the place where now the Temple is located.
+The story behind it is that Lord Shiva killed a cow by mistake, to get rid of his sin Nandi told him to go to Nashik and take a bath in Ramkund.
+As per Nandi's instruction Lord Shiva came at NASHIK and cleaned his sin by taking a bath in Ramkund Thereafter he did some jap, the place where now the Temple is located.

 Pandavleni caves are 2000-year-old, and it was built by the Jain Kings.
 It is a group of 24 Hinayana Buddhist Caves, which date back between 1st century BC and 2nd century AD.
 Amongst all, cave number 3 and 10 are the best.
 Cave number 3 has a large Vihara with fascinating sculptures, cave number 10 is also a Vihara, but it is much older and finer than the cave number 3.
 It is believed to be as old as the Karla Cave near Lonavala.

 Nashik is called the wine capital of India.
 So visiting vineries is one of the must things in Nashik.
 There are so many vineries in Nashik but Sula wine is the top cherry of it.
 Sula wine is world famous brand of wine.
 Sula wine offers a tour into their factory and also facilitates wine drinking are with a great view.